CurrieBen/PoPoPopUp-Latest-version/README.md

 #### Problems & Challenges

 The main problem I had with this game was knowing which divs opacity should change based on where the player is stood in relation to the wall.
 The way I managed to do this was by adding 1 to a variable every time the player moved right and subtracting 1 from the same variable every time they moved left.
 I was then able to use this variable as the index number for which div's opacity should be changing which worked really well.
-Given more time I would like to have made the game more responsive as currently it only also works with an ipad screen horizontally.
+Given more time I would like to have made the game more responsive.